buzzbirds/scripts/README.md

 # scripts
-Linux Scripts and Ansile Scripts from my CyberClass
+Linux Scripts and Ansible Scripts from my CyberClass